 UPDATE: We now recommend that you use SAP Cloud Identity Services – Identity Authentication as a hub, especially if your business users are stored in multiple corporate identity providers.
-For this scenario, connect Identity Authentication as single custom identity provider to SAP Cloud Platform.
+For this scenario, connect Identity Authentication as single custom identity provider to SAP BTP.
 Then use Identity Authentication to integrate your corporate identity providers.
 For instructions, see Enable SSO Between Azure AD and SAP Cloud Platform Using Identity Authentication Service.

 - You have a Microsoft Azure subscription.